-8.4 Does the Organisation Provide First Aid Facilities?
+8.4 Does the organisation provide first aid facilities?

 The organisation shall provide and maintain a suitable first aid kit in accordance with the Occupational Health and Safety Regulations 2001, which shall be available to employees and, where practicable a trained first aid person for each work location shall be available to employees.
+An employee appointed by the organisation as "First Aid Officer" shall be paid an allowance contained in SCHEDULE "A".

-8.5 Can an Employee use Hand or Power Tools at Work?
+8.5 Can an employee use hand or power tools at work?